Blog Layout

 3 Common Myths About Shipping Container Homes

-Susan Nalevac • Apr 26, 2022
+Written by Susan Nalevac | April 26, 2022

 A growing trend in the housing market is using containers for materials and construction.
 As the trend continues to grow, myths and misconceptions also emerge.
-Ignore these common myths about shipping container homes if you consider constructing a container home.

-Myth: Shipping Container Homes Are Too Hot or Too Cold
+Myth #1: Shipping Container Homes Are Too Hot or Too Cold

 Fact: Container Homes Can Withstand All Elements

 Don’t forget that engineers design shipping containers to withstand all kinds of elements across the world and that containers traverse oceans while protecting their cargo—they can handle a little heat and cold!
-Of course, insulation is necessary for any container home, but that’s a simple modification along with air conditioning and windows in the summer.

-Myth: Container Home Construction Is Complex
+Myth #2: Container Home Construction is Complex

-To turn a shipping container into a livable and attractive home, you’ll have to undergo complex, time-consuming, and expensive construction.
+Another myth is that to turn a shipping container into a livable and attractive home, you’ll have to undergo complex, time-consuming, and expensive construction.

 Fact: Shipping Containers Can Be Renovated Easily